davidkonrad/HL-Editor/FIXES.md

 ### Schedule
 It is my first attempt to write C++ ever since a 7 hour C++ graduating test in 1997.
 But it is like java or python in french.
 Should be able to manage it.
-So my first attempts to refactor the code to avoid redundancy in the dialogs, and change the hardcoded way constructing a path is actually my learning lessons to not just get familiar with the code but also get familiar with the Qt C++ system.
+So my first attempt is to refactor the code to avoid redundancy in the dialogs, and change the hardcoded way constructing a path is actually my learning lessons to not just get familiar with the code but also get familiar with the Qt C++ system.
 I have not yet managed to produce an .EXE as DragonSphere.
-The goal is to make it fluid with a debian-like system, while it also can be compiled into an EXE.
+The goal is to make it fluid with a debian-like system, while it also can be compiled into an EXE and other platforms.